 Darling DIY North Pole Sign that’s perfect for a Christmas party or your front porch!

 Every year our church has a Christmas party, and the theme this year is The Polar Express.
 It’s going to be so fun!
-I decided to make this darling DIY North Pole Sign, and I absolutely love how it turned out.
+I’m helping with decorations, and I decided to make this darling DIY North Pole Sign, and I absolutely love how it turned out.
 I actually made four of the same time–and I’m so glad I did.
 You can see them in action our our party at the end of the post!